UMich-CURLY/3DMapping/README.md

 </p>

 ## Networks: **MotionSC**
 We create a network using ideas from MotionNet (2) and LMSCNet (3), which we call MotionSC.
-MotionSC uses temporal information to perform semantic scene completion in real-time, useful as a 3D local semantic map.
-We compare with baselines LMSCNet (3), JS3CNet (5), and SSCNet (6).
-A video comparison is shown below.
-Note that in the video, the ego vehicle is the stationary Tesla in the bottom right, and is excluded from the complete semantic scenes.
+MotionSC extends semantic scene completion to achieve a higher level of scene understanding by integrating the structure of a view-volume scene completion network with the temporal backbone of an object tracking network.
+It is built off the idea that semantic scene completion is fundamentally a similar task to 3D semantic mapping, where the major difference is the use of temporal information, readily available in robotic applications.
+We compare with scene completion baselines LMSCNet (3), JS3CNet (5), and SSCNet (6).
+We show that the number of past scans (T) is correlated with improvements in semantic and geometric completeness quantitatively and qualitatively.
+Note that in the video below, the ego vehicle is the stationary Tesla in the bottom right, and is excluded from the complete semantic scenes.

 <p align="center">
   <img width="740" src="https://user-images.githubusercontent.com/21368455/153005475-6ad63a00-b39e-477d-b887-07a3283fa14e.gif">